 Three: I will never trust anyone because people always disappoint us and end up stabbing us in the back.

 Five: The best government is the government that cares well for its most vulnerable citizens and makes sure everyone has their basic needs met.
-When we care for the most vulnerable among us, we develop an ethos of kindness, gentleness, and respect, and these are the characteristics of a strong nation.

-For example, people who believe argument one are likely to work hard because they believe it will pay off in the end.
+For example, people who believe argument one above are likely to work hard because they believe it will pay off in the end.

 People who believe argument two are more likely to treat people harshly.

 People who believe argument five may vote for greater governmental intervention in daily affairs.
-They may vote to support taxation for certain social services like schools, health care, etc.
+They may also vote to support taxation for certain social services like schools, health care, etc.

 What’s the Point?

-Thus, it is really wise for us to be aware of the arguments we believe, and it is wise for us to make sure we believe them for good reasons.
+Thus, it is really wise for us to be aware of the arguments we believe.
+And it is wise for us to make sure we believe them for good reasons.

 It is important to engage in critical thinking as we do so.